Blue Mini Smoothie Bowls: Toddler Friendly

 Here is the blue spirulina I use.
 It’s definitely not cheap, but a little definitely goes a long way.
 In our house, we use it like blue fairy dust...sprinkling small amounts it here and there.
 Mostly smoothies;)

 And for the best whole food powder in the world, I can't forget about my beloved SP complete.
 This fills in nutrition gaps not only for Tommy, but myself as well.
 For more info on my favorite powder to add to smoothies, see here.
 PS, it now comes in vanilla and chocolate making everything that comes in its path delicious.
+Note: supplements are for nutrition clients only.
+For any questions, please visit my contact page and I’m happy to assist.

 Check out the video demo here